qmk/qmk_firmware/docs/features/tap_dance.md

 #### Example 3: Send `:` on Tap, `;` on Hold {#example-3}

-With a little effort, powerful tap-hold configurations can be implemented as tap dances.
-To emit taps as early as possible, we need to act on releases of the tap dance key.
-There is no callback for this in the tap dance framework, so we use `process_record_user()`.
+With a little effort, powerful tap-hold configurations can be implemented as Tap Dances.
+To emit taps as early as possible, we need to act on releases of the Tap Dance key.
+There is no callback for this in the Tap Dance framework, so we use `process_record_user()`:

 ```c
 typedef struct {